 This is our best pick of all Central Coast beaches.
 Avoca offers something for every member of the family, we meant it’s a dog-friendly beach too.
-Avoca means “where the river meets the sea” in Irish located 95 kilometers north of Sydney.
+Avoca means “where the river meets the sea” in Irish located 95 kilometres north of Sydney.
 It’s easy to access via the M1 motorway.
 A drive from Sydney usually takes closer to 1 hour.
 If you don’t drive and don’t own a car, the best option is to catch a train from Central Station to Gosford.

 There are many things to do in Avoca Beach and kayaking and surfing stand out prominently.
 At the end of the golden sand stipe of nearly 2 km, there is a rock pool that adds more variety to your central coast day trip.
 As we said earlier, a section of Avoca Beach is one of the dog’s friendly beaches you can find on the central coast, of NSW.
 Look for signs after the lagoon for the dog-friendly section where you can have dogs off-leash.
 However, we advise checking the “off-lease” rules before you let your pups off.
 And you can check the rules from the central coast council website.

 Terrigal Beach in Central Coast, NSW

 Arguably our second choice of the best beaches in Central Coast, NSW is Terrigal.
-The name Terrigal stands for “place of little birds” by indigenous language located 12 kilometers east of Gosford.
-Terrigal also ticks all the boxes when it comes to family friendly beach holiday or day tour.
+The name Terrigal stands for “place of little birds” by an indigenous language located 12 kilometers east of Gosford.
+Terrigal also ticks all the boxes when it comes to family-friendly beach holidays or day tours.
 Even though it is popular among surfers and fishers, there are spots for BBQ.
 For fishers, it’s a spot to find flathead, snapper, and jewfish.
-You will see lifesavers patrol around the beach strip that’s adds an extra bit of safety when you out there with family.
+You will see lifesavers patrol around the beach strip that’s adds an extra bit of safety when you are out there with family.
 However, it’s the responsibility of mom and dad to take care of their little ones before they seek outside help.